Engrdodo/alx-low_level_programming/README.md

 # alx-low_level_programming
-This repo contains low-level-programing projects and task
+This repo contains low-level-programing projects and tasks